jonatasemanuel/jonatasemanuel/README.md

 <h1><b>Hi, my name is Jonatas Silva.</b></h1><br>

  <p>
-    I'm a software engineering student with intermediate knowledge in <u>Python</u> and basics of Linux,<br>
+    I'm a software engineering student with intermediate knowledge in Python and basics of Linux,<br>
     Object Orientation and Git, at the moment i'm practicing algorithms and data structure to strengthen the foundations.
  </p>
  <a href=mailto:jonatassilvaemanuel@gmail.com?subject=Contact HTML">E- mail</a>